10 Best HVAC

 According to the Department of Energy, about 55% of the energy used in American homes is used for heating and cooling.
-It's important that the temperature control systems in your Griffin home are functioning optimally, so you can avoid spending more than necessary.
+It's important that the temperature control systems in your Griffin home are working properly, so that you don't spend more than necessary.

 Top 10 Best HVAC Companies in Griffin